DonaldRR/AdvancedFindLanes/WRITEUP.md

 In the previous step, I have fitted the polunomials and have polynomial coefficients now.
 And thus I can calculate the curvature based on that.
 Polynomials are not perfectly parallel.
 After curvature of left and right lane lines been calculated, I give the curvature whose lane is more solid (left lane) a bigger weight and the other less to calculate the overall curvature.

+**NOTE: The radius of curvature should be VERY large (theorectically positive infinity) in frames where the car is driving in a straight lane road.
+So if the radius of curvature is so large, please note that whether the car is driving in a cruve lane road or not.**

 ```python
 img:test1.jpg 's curvature:1562.27 m
 ```